pioneerspacesim/pioneer-developer-docs/contribute/making-a-release.md

 - Ensure the Changelog, AUTHORS, README and other docs are up to date.

 - Start to draft a new [release](https://github.com/pioneerspacesim/pioneer/releases) a few days in advance.
-Go through entire [Changelog](https://github.com/pioneerspacesim/pioneer/blob/master/Changelog.txt) from last release, categorize new features into major and minor, and include bug fixes that are likely to have been noticeable for the player.
-Focus is on things relevant to the player, e.g. do not include internal code refactor changes.
+Go through entire [Changelog](https://github.com/pioneerspacesim/pioneer/blob/master/Changelog.txt) from last release, categorize all changes into into _Major_ and _Minor_ features, and include all bug fixes under its own _Bugfixes / Tweaks_.
+[Good release notes](https://refactoringenglish.com/chapters/release-announcements/) does more than just describe what the development team has done (changelog), instead focus how it benefits the player:
+- Focus is on things relevant and exciting to the player, e.g. do not include internal code refactor changes
+- Why is the user experience better now compared to previous version
+- What new gameplay is available?
+- What has become easier, faster, or better looking?
+- Bugs: avoid focusing on the flaw that has been fixed or the absence of the bug, but instead focus on improved user experience
+- Include screenshots, preferably highlighting the part of i interest with a red box or arrow

 - Last merge before release:
   - bump `s_saveVersion` (if needed),
   - update `set(PIONEER_VERSION "YYYYMMDD")` to the current release version near top of [CMakeLists.txt](https://github.com/pioneerspacesim/pioneer/blob/master/CMakeLists.txt).
   - see notes in [SAVEBUMP.txt](https://github.com/pioneerspacesim/pioneer/blob/master/SAVEBUMP.txt) on changes pending the bump
   - make sure Changelog.txt is updated, and
-  - add the release text to NEWS.md file.
+  - add the release text to [NEWS.md](https://github.com/pioneerspacesim/pioneer/blob/master/NEWS.md) file.

 - To publish, simply create a tag (either in the draft release, or push manually), of form `YYYYMMDD`.
 Github will start a new github action, and build windows and GNU/Linux binaries, and attach to the release notes.
 Note: once build is done, ensure the build artifacts have correct names: `pioneer-<YYYYMMDD>-<win.exe|linux.tar.gz>`.